Skip to content

 assert doubled.cache() == 4

-Use Graph.node(...) when the callback needs the Ctx surface:
+Use Graph.node(...) when a callback needs the Ctx surface:

 from graphrefly import Ctx, Graph